The Lysicrates Martin Prize celebrates the best new Australian writing for children aged 8-12.

 Tickets are free – please note transaction fees do not apply for this event.

-The Martin Lysicrates Prize is presented by The Lysicrates Foundation in association with Griffin Theatre Company and National Theatre of Parramatta.
+The Lysicrates Martin Prize is presented by National Theatre of Parramatta, The Lysicrates Foundation and Griffin Theatre Company.